en flag +1 214 306 68 37

 For example, if a bank notices that a customer has made an online payment to an unknown payee, the bank can send the consumer a text alert to confirm that the requested transaction is legitimate.
 As a result, this functionality can not only help to prevent fraud, but also improve customer experience and increase trust.

-5. Proactively educate your customers
+5. Proactively educate your clients

 Strengthening mobile banking security is not only a bank’s responsibility, and customers must take their own precautions as well.
 That is why banks that offer mobile banking apps to their customers should also educate them how to protect themselves from any fraudulent activity.